grapl-security/grapl/README.md

 be able to provide benefits with its automated scoping.

-### Features

-Grapl consists primarily of:

-1. Parsers to turn logs into subgraphs, and infra to merge those subgraphs into a master graph
-2. Analyzers to query the master graph in realtime
-3. Engagements to interact with the output of analyzers

-With 'behind the scenes' features like automated scoping, attribution of ips to assets, etc.

 ### Current State

 **Grapl is currently: Alpha Quality**

-Currently the majority of the pipeline from parsing to population of the master graph is working fairly well.
-Grapl only supports a specific set of JSON encoded logs for Processes and Files.

-The analysis and engagement pieces are fragile and unreliable.
-As an example, there is no whitelisting, and automated scoping of the engagement is in a broken state.

-Setting Grapl up requires some source code modifications due to hardcoded resources.
+**What Works**
+* Can parse process and file events, if they conform to our 'generic' parser
+* Can identify and merge generated subgraphs into master graph

+**What Doesn't Work**
+* No support for custom parsers
+* Analyzer concept is immature and bulky
+* No whitelisting for analyzers yet
+* Automated scoping of engagements is totally broken
+* Build/ Deploy is overly manual, very fragile
+* Grapl is unoptimized, I have spent virtually 0 time optimizing it except what was necessary to get it working.
+There's a ton of low hanging fruit.

-Grapl exposes secrets, such as the history database username + password, and otherwise has not been given the security attention it deserves.
+Note that Grapl exposes secrets, such as the history database username + password, and otherwise has not been given the security attention it deserves.
+I do not recommend using it without examining the generated Cloudformation stack and source code.

-Building the rust binaries requires a custom docker image and a nightly compiler (nightly is mostly unnecessary and I can eventually target stable).

 ### Next Steps

 The immediate next steps are:
 * Get the pipeline from subgraph generators to graph merging up to RC quality
+    * Support arbitrary log parsers
+    * Remove any hardcoded infra information/ sensitive information
+    * Handle a few edge cases that are currently left aside
 * Re-architect the analyzer concept so that individual signatures don't map to individual lambdas
 * Engagement creation and automated scoping